Hancock Park, Los Angeles

-Hancock Park is a neighborhood in the Wilshire area of Los Angeles, California.
+Hancock Park is a residential neighborhood in the Wilshire area of Los Angeles, California.
 Developed in the 1920s, the neighborhood features architecturally distinctive residences, many of which were constructed in the early 20th century.
 Hancock Park is covered by a Historic Preservation Overlay Zone (HPOZ).

 History

-Hancock Park was developed in the 1920s by the Hancock family with profits earned from oil drilling in the former Rancho La Brea.
 The area owes its name to developer-philanthropist George Allan Hancock, who subdivided the property in the 1920s.
+The Hancock family donated the land for the park proper in 1916 in order to preserve the tar pits; at the time the "Santa Monica electric line" was the major means of access.
 Hancock, born and raised in a home at what is now the La Brea tar pits, inherited 4400 acre, which his father, Major Henry Hancock had acquired from the Rancho La Brea property owned by the family of Jose Jorge Rocha.
+Residential development under the "Hancock Park" name began around 1919, allegedly because "his oil derricks were running dry."